brycewray/hugo-site/content/posts/2019/06/ahoy-mate.md

 First,  the [documentation](https://manual.mailmate-app.com/), apparently all written by Dr. Nielsen, is superb, although certainly not a light read.
 If you've got a question about MailMate, it's hard *not* to find the answer there.

 Now, mind you: it's got very few screen captures, and none that are current.
 Indeed, the [ones you'll find on his site](https://freron.com/screenshots/) are several years old.
-Yet, since he's [labored](https://updates.mailmate-app.com/release_notes) to make the app *work* better rather than revising its appearance every time the other apps doll up their UIs[^lookandFeel], that doesn't really affect the screen captures' usefulness in explaining how MailMate works.
+Yet, since he's [labored](https://updates.mailmate-app.com/release_notes) to make the app *work* better rather than revising its appearance every time the other apps doll up their UIs[^lookandFeel], that doesn't really affect the screen captures’ usefulness in explaining how MailMate works.

 [^lookandFeel]: In a [blog post](https://blog.freron.com/2017/personalized_subscriber_emails/) in January, 2017, Dr. Nielsen said, regarding the look and feel of the product itself, "I admit that I'm usually more concerned about the look (and adherence to standards) of the emails that MailMate *sends* (something which seems to be a bit unorthodox among email client developers)."